Posted on Sun Feb 10th, 2019 @ 12:04am by

 “They’re dead, Captain.
-I need your help here,” she said matter-of-factly.
+I need your help here,” she said all to calm and matter-of-factly.

-I turned back and suddenly felt the adrenaline that had kept me going for the last twenty nine hours straight, rush out of me, replaced with a wave of fatigue.
+He turned back and suddenly felt the adrenaline that had kept me going for the last twenty nine hours straight, rush out of him, replaced with a wave of fatigue.

-I waded back to Malika and collapsed onto my knees beside her.
+He waded back to Malika and collapsed onto his knees beside her.

-“Here,” she told him urgently placing the lower handless stump in my hands and handed me the stick she used to twist the strip of cloth she torn from her useless uniform, “Hold here, as tight as you can.”
+“Here,” she told him urgently placing the lower hand less stump in his hands and handed him the stick she used to twist the strip of cloth she torn from her useless uniform, “Hold here, as tight as you can.”

-I did as she asked, and she reached into the backpack she had also managed to bring ashore.
+He did as she asked, then she reached into the backpack she had also managed to bring ashore.